mzet-/z-field-manual/README.md

 Use `auxiliary/scanner/http/tomcat_mgr_login`
 ```

-OR (if many different ports are used):
+OR (if many different ports are used)
 	```
 Prereq: Nmap scan results imported to msf